 Practice the Easiest Long Notes Exercise (The F Major Scale in All Notes)

 Perhaps the easiest the long tone exercise for any beginner saxophonist is simply playing the F major scale in all notes.

-While you play the F major scale, listen very carefully for
+While you play the F major scale, listen very carefully for articulation, provide a vibrato.

-inexperienced playing.
+This exercise surprisingly highlights a lot of deficiencies in inexperienced playing.
 It is very valuable as the first step in long tones and the concept of working in sound production.

 Another useful exercise is chromatic descent exercise.